theconsummate/document-cosine-distance/README.md

 ```

 Retrieves the top 10 search results for the input query string from Google and computes the distance of the first result with the other 9 results.

+Comparison is done only for snippets and not the entire webpage of the search result.